 Most public records and collections stay on your report for no more than seven years however bankruptcies may remain for up to 10 years.

-On each report that is a code used that is used to tell a lender if your account is current, or delinquent.
+On each report there is a code used that is used to tell a lender if your account is current, or delinquent.
 They can go as far to say if you are past due by thirty, sixty or even ninety days.

 Every credit report should also list the addresses and telephone numbers of your creditors, which you can use to contact them to dispute any inaccurate information.

-How Do Credit Bureaus Collect Information
+How Do Credit Bureaus Collect Information?

 Most major creditors have to subscribe to at least one or more credit bureaus.
 When they do this the creditor sends regular updates to the bureau about your open accounts.